-- address the Driver about Member States who fail to provide information to the relevant Europol Analysis Project; - contribute to the planning of JADs, in particular through its involvement in the preparations of the common risk analysis/threat assessment and other relevant documents along with the AL; - support the Driver in the management of the data collection mechanism.
+- contribute to the alignment between OAPs and Operational Task Forces (OTFs) and to the coordination of their operational development and financial management; - support the OAP group by making available a state of play of the crime phenomenon and of existing initiatives to address it; - support, in close cooperation with the Strategic Analysis Team at Europol, the sending out of intelligence requirements where necessary; - be proactive in establishing direct contacts with the relevant investigation teams; - address the Driver about Member States who fail to provide information to the relevant Europol Analysis Project; - contribute to the planning of JADs, in particular through its involvement in the preparations of the common risk analysis/threat assessment and other relevant documents along with the AL; - support the Driver in the management of the data collection mechanism.

 2.3.
-Relevant actors - EU institutions, bodies, agencies
+Core actors - EU institutions, bodies, agencies

-All relevant EU institutions, bodies and agencies (e.g. Europol, Eurojust, Frontex, CEPOL, EMCDDA, eu-LISA, EFCA, EUIPO, etc.) should fully play their respective roles in order to achieve a genuine inter-agency approach with all relevant actors.
+All relevant EU institutions, bodies and agencies (e.g. Europol, Eurojust, Frontex, CEPOL, EMCDDA, eu-LISA, EFCA, EUIPO etc.) should fully play their respective roles in order to achieve a genuine multi-disciplinary and multi- agency approach with all actors.

-The Council conclusions on the permanent continuation of the EU Policy Cycle: EMPACT 2022+26 also set out the framework of responsibilities for the EU agencies, institutions and bodies related to their role in EMPACT.
+The Council conclusions on the permanent continuation of the EU Policy Cycle: EMPACT 2022+32 also set out the framework of responsibilities for the EU agencies, institutions and bodies related to their role in EMPACT.
 In particular, the agencies should commit in their annual work programmes to implement the actions developed within EMPACT.